quentinneyraud/prismic-ct-versioning/README.md

 ### Create a .env file

-Create a .env file with token and repository ID (you can also pass them from command arguments)
+Create a .env file in your working directory with token and repository ID (you can also pass them from command arguments)

 ```
 PRISMIC_TOKEN=your-api-token